GrassHopper1977/CheriBSD_Example_Error/README.md

 - [x] Check if the potential bug has already been reported.
 - [x] Complete the detailed description of the issue
 - [x] Post on Slack and see if anyone else has been this bahvior
-- [X] Read Salck reply showing our obvious mistake and feel a bit embarrassed
+- [X] Read Slack reply showing our obvious mistake and feel a bit embarrassed
-- [ ] Turn this repo into an example of the power of Cheri to catch and warn us of our errors.
+- [X] Turn this repo into an example of the power of Cheri to catch and warn us of our errors.

 # Original "Susepcted Bug"
 The code used in this example is in [test.c](test.c)